Magnetic resonance imaging (MRI)

 - Not bring anything valuable to the MRI Department.

-Your examination will be reported by a radiologist and will be sent to your doctor within 10 days.
+Your examination will be reported by a radiologist and will be sent to your doctor within 15 business days..
 Please check with your doctor’s office to find out if your report has been received.

 MRI produces very detailed images of soft tissues allowing for the accurate diagnosis of many conditions such as tumors and other abnormalities that may not be visible with other imaging methods.
 MRI is the only imaging tool that can diagnose multiple sclerosis.

 The doctor and the MRI technologist will ask specific questions about implants before you are booked for your MRI scan, and before the technologist starts your MRI scan.
 Any undetected metallic implants in your body may cause serious harm or injury, so it is very important that you advise the doctor and technologist of any implants prior to having your MRI scan.

 The MRI scan is quite loud, and it requires that you have hearing protection during the scan.

 Contrast materials may be used in the procedure and it has little likelihood of causing an allergic reaction.
 If you have had an allergy to CT contrast, it does not mean you cannot have MRI contrast.
 These types of contrast are completely different.
 Please discuss your concerns with your doctor or the technologist before you have your MRI scan.

 Because of the strong magnetic field, MRI scans cannot always be performed on patients with: